nocobase/nocobase/docs/en-US/api/database/index.md

 ### `'beforeValidate'` / `'afterValidate'`

-Before creating or updating data, there is a validation againist the data based on the rules defined by the collection, and the corresponding events are triggered before and after the validation.
+Before creating or updating data, there is a validation against the data based on the rules defined by the collection, and the corresponding events are triggered before and after the validation.
 This is triggered when `repository.create()` or `repository.update()` is called.

 **Signature**